One of the greatest challenges for growth — and indeed, the greatest opportunities — is designing an unforgettable customer experience.

 Have you ever stopped for a second to walk a mile in your customer’s shoes?
 This goes beyond training role-plays and the occasional refresher for your waitstaff on the 7 (or 11) steps of great service.
 We mean actually starting from the parking lot, closing your car door, opening the front door of the restaurant, feeling the grip of the handle, seeing the small fingerprints on the windowpane, and stepping through the front door.

-What are you hearing?
+What are you seeing and hearing?

 What are you drawn to?

 End-To-End Experience Audit